ethereumclassic/Awesome-ETC/README.md

 ## Token Bonding Curves (TBC)

-Mathematically sound price-supply relationship curves.

-- [Bonding Curves Explained](https://yos.io/2018/11/10/bonding-curves/) - A thorough introduction to TBCs with code.
+- [Bonding Curves Explained](https://yos.io/2018/11/10/bonding-curves/) - Mathematically sound price-supply relationship curves., a thorough introduction to TBCs with code.
 - [Token Bonding Curves in Practice](https://tokeneconomy.co/token-bonding-curves-in-practice-3eb904720cb8) - Exploring a universal distribution of IP via non-fungible tokens and curation markets.
 - [Bonding Curve Playground](https://bondingplayground.netlify.com/) - An interactive bonding curve webapp.

-# Media
+# Media and Other Content

 ## Blogs, Mailing Lists, Newsletters

 - [Etherplan](https://etherplan.com/) - Donald McIntyre's research, articles, & podcast about Ethereum Classic, Bitcoin, and decentralized applications.
+- [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - Grayscale Ethereum Classic Trust enables investors to gain exposure to the price movement of ETC through a traditional investment vehicle, without the challenges of buying, storing, and safekeeping ETC.
 - [Messari](https://messari.io/asset/ethereum-classic) - Messari brings transparency to the cryptoeconomy.
 We want to help investors, regulators, and the public make sense of this revolutionary new asset class, and are building data tools that will drive informed decision making and investment.
 - [Week in Ethereum News](https://weekinethereumnews.com/) - A summary of everything happening in Ethereum each week.
 - [Ethereum Worldwide Meetups](https://www.meetup.com/find/?allMeetups=false&keywords=ethereum) - Meet up with the local Ethereum community via meetup.com.